collabnix/dockerlabs/beginners/dockerfile/Layering-Dockerfile.md

-# Layering Concept Explained with Dockerfile
+# Understanding Layering Concept with Dockerfile

 Docker container is a runnable instance of an image, which is actually made by writing a readable/writable layer on top of some read-only layers.